bloomberg/game-trees/README.md

 ## Building

-You have to have the `coq-released` registry of `opam`.
-You can obtain it by running `opam repo add coq-released https://coq.inria.fr/opam/released` if you do not already have it.
+You have to have the `rocq-released` registry of `opam`.
+You can obtain it by running `opam repo add rocq-released https://rocq-prover.org/opam/released` if you do not already have it.

 To install the dependencies, run `opam install . --deps-only`.
-The project certainly builds with Coq 8.20.1, so we hard-coded it for reproducibility.
+The project builds with Rocq 9.0.0 or higher.

 To build the project use `make`.
 After that, you can optionally run the tic-tac-toe game with `make run`.